Today’s customers expect full visibility into the whereabouts of their package, from the moment they place their order

 These expectations aren’t limited to e-commerce businesses either.
 They apply to a wide range of industries (think: Uber, Grubhub, Instacart).

-Last mile tracking software gives customers all of the things they’re looking for in a delivery service.
+Last mile delivery tracking software gives customers all of the things they’re looking for in a delivery service.
 Just as their customers wish to see full visibility into their delivery, admins also want to follow driver and vehicle tracking.
-Here are some examples of just how software can help, with examples from Onfleet.
+Here are some examples of just how last mile delivery tracking software can help, with examples from Onfleet.